theRealAph/ScopeLocals/README.md

 Unconstrained mutability is prone to abuse.
 Badly designed or buggy code can make it very difficult to identify where and in what order state will be read and updated.
-This is possible even with a well-defined API like the `ServerFramework` example described above.
+This is possible even with a well-defined API like the `ServerFramework` example.
 Calls to `ThreadLocal.set()` do not just have a local effect.
-If a call to one of the Logger methods reset the permissions but failed to restore them, because, say, of incorrect exception handling, then the error might only manifest in a call to the database driver performing some completely unrelated aspect of the business logic.
+If one of the Logger methods resets the permissions but fails to restore them, because, say, of incorrect exception handling, then the error might only manifest in a call to the database driver performing some completely unrelated aspect of the business logic.